We are Ready, Safe, and Open for You.

 Get the latest hospital updates, including visitation policies, in response to the Coronavirus.
 Learn More

 Thank you for doing your part by staying home to keep you, your family and our communities safe.
-We are now gradually and safely bringing back many of our services, and the providers you know and trust are here to safely deliver the care you need through video, telephone and in-person visits.
+We are now safely open, and the providers you know and trust are here to deliver the care you need through video, telephone and in-person visits.
 We look forward to welcoming you into our facilities for outpatient and elective procedures.
 Don’t hesitate to call your provider with any of your health questions or concerns.

 How We’re Helping to Protect You and Others

 - Visitor Restrictions: To protect the health and safety of our patients and families, our staff and our community, we have temporarily changed our Visitor Policy.
 As always, patients are welcome and encouraged to seek necessary care.
-With few exceptions, no visitors are permitted at this time and until further notice.
+Click here to view our current visitors policy.

 - Entrance Screening: If you need to enter the hospital or our health centers, we’ll take your temperature and ask you a few questions.
-If you have respiratory complaints or a fever, you’ll be routed safely to care.
+If you have respiratory complaints or a fever, you’ll be routed safely to care in a dedicated area.

 - Masking: For everyone’s protection, masks are required for all patients, visitor, and staff members at our hospital or facilities.
 One will be provided to you if you do not have your own.
 Please make sure you wear it properly, covering your nose and mouth fully, for the duration of your visit.
 If you have concerns about your mask or wearing one, please speak with a staff member.